Updating to 3.0.0-rc.2+

 description: Builds local dependencies, compiles SASS, runs DB updates

-cmd: 'true'
+cmd: 'true'new

 tooling: